compsoc-edinburgh/mapp/cmd/mapp-worker/README.md

 This goes through every DICE machine and scans it within 30 seconds.

 ## How it works

-Expects JSON file to be a list of DICE machines.
+It downloads a `machines.json` file from the mapp website.

-It will attempt to authenticate against `student.login`.
+It will then attempt to authenticate against `student.login`.
 If authentication does not work to `student.login`, it will abort.

 All threads will authenticate with the remote hosts using the Kerberos credentials on your machine.

+### You can provide a `machines.json` file

+Expects the `MACHINES_LIST` environment variable to point to a JSON file containing a list of DICE machines.

 You can get a `machines.json` file (can be called anything, must be a `json` file though) by visiting